The Ultimate Guide to Questions for a Potential Photographer

 10. How many weddings do you photograph every month?

-I don’t do more than four a month, if I can help it!
+I don’t do more than four a month if I can help it!
 Make sure they aren’t overburdening themselves!
-Ask them how they ensure you receive your photos in a timely manner (anything more than two months isn’t timely).
+That’s how double bookings happen.
+Also, make sure to ask how they will ensure you receive your photos in a timely manner (anything more than two months isn’t timely, regardless of season).
+It’s important to understand the kind of company you’re hiring.
+There are shoot and burners that will take photos, run them all under the same filter and just send them off.